Songkran Thai Kitchen adds some Asian flair to Uptown.

 McCormick & Schmick's will offer up their very finest steak and seafood.

-Etoile Cuisine et Bar brings old world French in a fine dining atmsophere.
+Etoile Cuisine et Bar brings old world French fare in a fine dining atmsophere.

 Morton's the Steakhouse is all about prime meats.